 Improvement goals in the establish category are most effective right after the launch pad website goes live.
 Were there any items cut from the launch in order to make the deadline?
 Compile and complete these outstanding items to hit the ground running in the first cycle.
 Post-launch is also the time to start collecting data that informs future improvements.
 If your site is low on traffic, here’s your opportunity to drive new visitors to your site, with either fresh content or paid advertising.

 Now that your site is up and collecting data, think about how to optimize it.
 Has your technical SEO been assessed for search ranking performance?
+Do you have high-quality content that will allow you too rank in search engines?
 Are you reaching your event goals in analytics?
 If people are falling off your sales funnel, can you reduce the number of steps and simplify conversions?